croquet/croquet-for-unity-guardians/README.md

 # Debugging Techniques
 ## Using a Web Browser to Debug the JavaScript Code

 On both MacOS and Windows, you can choose to use an external browser such as Chrome to run the JavaScript code.
-For debugging, this is more convenient than letting the C4U bridge start up an invisible WebView.
+For debugging, this is more convenient than letting the C4U bridge start up an invisible WebView or Node JS process.

-In the Guardians scene (while play is stopped), select the `Croquet` object in the scene hierarchy, then in that object's `Croquet Runner` component select the **Wait For User Launch** checkbox.
+In the Guardians scene (while play is stopped), select the `Croquet` object in the scene hierarchy, then in that object's `Croquet Runner` component select the **Debug Using External Session** checkbox.

 Now whenever you press play, the console output will include a line of the form "ready for browser to load from http://localhost:...".
 Copy that address (if you click on the line, it will appear as selectable text in the view below the console) then use it to launch a new browser tab.
 This should complete the startup of the app.
 All the JS developer tools (console, breakpoints etc) offered by the browser are available for working with the code.